huaxin0/FunASR-GGML/README.md

 - CMake 3.14+
 - GGML (included as submodule)
 - CUDA Toolkit 11+ (optional, for GPU)
-- miniaudio.h (included, for microphone)
+- miniaudio.h (included, for audio decoding and microphone)

 ## License